devsecops/bootcamp/Week-4/labs/LAB-3.md

 ## Reporting Security Events

+Create a report showing when Rails Goat file upload mechanism is abused to perform command injection.

 1. Login to Splunk by opening the Splunk Console with your browser.
 Splunk Console: [https://54.186.140.211/en-US/account/login?return_to=%2Fen-US%2F](https://54.186.140.211/en-US/account/login?return_to=%2Fen-US%2F)

 2. Click on `Search & Reporting` and search for your instance's Rails Goat logs, these should be under the `main` index.
 E.g., `index=main host=<Private DNS> source="/home/ec2-user/railsgoat/log/mysql.log"`.
 Select `All time` from the time range picker and click `Search`.